Explore these frequently asked questions for answers regarding employment, retirement, learning and development, and more.

 Where can I receive training on preventing, recognizing, and reporting child abuse?

 If you will have direct contact with children, the University recommends that you are trained on the protection of children.
 One place you may receive training on recognizing and reporting child abuse is through reportabusepa.pitt.edu.
-The PA Department of Human Services collaborated with the University’s School of Social Work, Pennsylvania Child Welfare Resource Center in developing this free, publically available training program.
+The PA Department of Human Services collaborated with the University’s School of Social Work, Pennsylvania Child Welfare Resource Center in developing this free, publicly available training program.
 Moreover, the PA Department of Human Services and each county agency will conduct a continuing publicity and education program for the citizens of this Commonwealth aimed at the prevention of child abuse and child neglect.
 The Department of Human Services will provide information related to the recognition and reporting of child abuse on its website in forms; including, but not limited to, printable booklets and brochures, educational videos, and internet-based interactive training exercises.
 For more information from the Department of Human Services on training requirements and services, visit keepkidssafe.pa.gov/training/index.htm.

 Compensation